Click here to view Te Waihou Walkway.

 Is the walkway wheelchair/pushchair friendly?

 Parts of the walkway has steeper tracks and some parts are on gravel.
 Some of these parts are not suitable for wheelchairs and pushchairs.
-Gates at both ends of the walkway mean wheelchair and pushchair access is not recommend.
+Gates at both ends of the walkway mean wheelchair and pushchair access is not recommended.

 How do I get to Te Waihou?